 When the negligent, reckless or intentional actions of an individual or organization result in a person’s death, Connecticut allows the victim’s estate to seek damages from the party responsible.
-MeehanLaw, LLC has been an active part of the Bridgeport community since 1961, and our attorneys are invested in helping our neighbors recover from unforeseen tragedies by filing wrongful death actions.
+MeehanLaw, LLC has been an active part of the Fairfield County community since 1961, and our Bridgeport wrongful death attorneys are invested in helping our neighbors recover from unforeseen tragedies by filing court actions.
 The compensation paid in a wrongful death settlement or verdict can cover the victim’s medical expenses and funeral costs while also achieving a measure of justice for loved ones.

 Our seasoned attorneys have experience litigating personal injury and wrongful death cases resulting from a wide range of incidents, including: